 Father: This can be a precipitating factor for depression in father as this will be the stressful event for the entire family.

 Infant: Children of mothers who have untreated depression can develop behavioral and emotional problems.
 More commonly seen are delays in language development.
-They can also suffer from will sleeping problems, eating difficulties, excessive crying, and attention-deficit/hyperactivity disorder (ADHD).
+They can also suffer from sleeping problems, eating difficulties, excessive crying, and attention-deficit/hyperactivity disorder (ADHD).

 Before delivery, many females who are at risk of developing PPD can be identified.
 These females, along with their families, should be provided with information and education regarding PPD prenatally.
 The information should be reinforced during postpartum hospitalization and after discharge.